-From New York City comes the disturbing news that the local Metropolitan Anarchist Coordinating Council (MACC) will be holding a "No Platform For Fascism" meeting and self-defense workshop on Aug.
+From New York City comes the disturbing news that the local Metropolitan Anarchist Coordinating Council (MACC) will be holding a "No Platform For Fascism" meeting on Aug.
 30 at the Solidarity Center on West 24th Street, which is also the headquarters of the Workers World Party, an entity that does a good job of dressing up its ultra-reactionary and ultimately pro-fascist politics in pseudo-left garb.
 Another WWP front-group, the Peoples Power Assemblies, is named as co-sponsor, as is Workers World itself.
 It looks like MACC is being exploited in an attempted sectarian takeover of metro-area antifa.

 No Platform For Fascism seems to have first come together to oppose the Islamophobic "March against Sharia" held in Foley Square in June.
 But whatever the legitimate origins of the project, MACC is making a grave error by blocking with WWP and its satellite organizations.
 Although they presumably don't realize it, it is a fundamental betrayal of anti-fascist principles.
 WWP interlocks on multiple levels with the fascists they claim to oppose.
 We have already noted the open enthusiasm for genocidal Syrian dictator Bashar Assad among the Nazis who marched in Charlottesville.
 Note that identical enthusiasm for the war criminal Assad has been displayed at "anti-war" (sic) demonstrations held in New York by another group to emerge from the WWP orbit, the ANSWER Coalition.